JaesonWatts/JaesonWatts.github.io/_posts/2020-09-21-the_digital_diner.markdown

 What a meal, eh?
 I hope this little story about a tiny diner has helped you understand a little bit more about how React, Redux, and JavaScript asynchronous promises work together to create a full featured application.

+*Credit to my oldest, Citizen 3, for her wonderful artwork!*